Thank you for your interest. The next deadline for applications will be in March 2014. We will update application materials in early 2014.

 Soho: Recess’s original space is located at 41 Grand Street in Soho, one of New York City’s first artist communities.
 The 1,200 square-foot space features high ceilings and natural light from the glass storefront that links artists to the street, the neighborhood, and the public.
 In addition, this space offers wifi, a kitchenette, and portion of our basement given over completely to Session artists to store materials and tools for their project.
 To see photos and a floor plan of the space visit our Flickr page.
 Public hours in Soho are Tuesday – Saturday 12-6; Thursday 2-8.

-Red Hook: In 2012, Recess was invited by Dustin Yellin to open an additional space for Session at the new arts space, The Intercourse.
+Red Hook: In 2012, Recess was invited by Dustin Yellin to open an additional space for Session at the new arts space, Pioneer Works, Center for Art & Innovation.
 This 20,000 square foot building is located on Pioneer Street in Red Hook, one of Brooklyn’s preeminent arts destination.
 Sessions in Red Hook occupy a 500 square foot project space with high ceilings, abundant natural light and wifi.
 The project room is located on the second floor, which overlooks the exhibition space below.
 The building features an outdoor sculpture garden, loading dock, gallery, several artists’ studios, a wood shop, a scientist in residence and Yellin’s office.
 The space is kept active with a community of artists, collectors, and patrons as well as wide-ranging events, classes, and arts programming.
 To see photos, visit our Flickr Page.
-Public hours in Red Hook are: Thurs-Sun 12-6, Wed 12-11pm.
+Public hours in Red Hook are: Wed-Sun 12-6 pm.

 Recess will only consider proposals submitted in the correct format.
 Please read submission criteria carefully.
 Session artists will be selected based on the conceptual rigor and artistic quality of their proposal and their ability to work productively within the unique program.
 Successful applicants will articulate a particular need to work in a manner that expands beyond traditional studio method and gallery exhibition.